jackyzha0/jackyzha0.github.io/content/posts/ai-systems.md

 This worked well up until around 1984 when the field entered an 'AI Winter', a long plateau in progress that was most likely due cynicism in the AI research community that trickled to media and [funding](thoughts/funding.md) bodies, halting research and development[^2].

-However, with the rise of Moore's Law and the insane amount of compute and data available, a new approach to the development of AI arose &mdash; one that focused on statistical methods and connectionist networks like artificial neural networks[^2].
+However, with the rise of Moore's Law and the insane amount of compute and data available, a new approach to the development of AI arose &mdash; one that focused on statistical methods and connectionist networks like artificial [[thoughts/neural networks|neural networks]][^2].
 Haugeland[^1] dubbed this approach to AI design New Fangled AI (NFAI).

 This paper will examine factors that differentiate GOFAI and NFAI systems, such as their ability to adapt to changes in input, and the explainability of their outputs and internal representations.
 It will also examine current work in integrating the two approaches to Artificial Intelligence to create an artificial general intelligence.